giordamaug/wisardBM/README.md

 Citation Details
 ----------------------

-This work is the subject of an article to be sumbitted to the Elsevier journal "NeuroComputing".
+This work is the subject of an article to be submitted to the Elsevier Journal "NeuroComputing".

 At the current time, when using this source code please reference this work by citing the following paper which deals with a previous version of this software: